Raf-Chen/Raf-Chen.github.io/_pages/about.md

 I am currently interested in the application of the above topics in LLM.
 Please feel free to drop me an email if you want to discuss relevant research topics or potential collaborations!

 # News
+- *2024.09*: I am invited to serve as a reviewer for AISTATS 2025!
 - *2024.09*: Two papers are accepted by NeurIPS 2024.
 Congrats to Guibin and Tianle!
 - *2024.09*: I am invited to serve as a reviewer for ICASSP 2025!
 - *2024.08*: I am invited to serve as a reviewer for ICLR 2025!